VirtuosoResearch/Matrix-completion-from-ultrasparse-samples/README.md

 ### Experiments

-We provide the code for runing experiments on synthetic datasets and MovieLens datasets.
+We provide the code for running experiments on synthetic datasets and the MovieLens datasets.

 **Synthetic datasets.**

 * Command:

   ```sh
   cd ./exp_on_synthetic